iluvjava/Maths/Notebook 2.0 obsidian/CSE 000 Basics Algorithms/Generic Search Algorithm.md

   - If $j$ is a descendent of $i$, with $i\neq j$, then $\text{order}(j) > \text{order}(i)$.
 - A priority queue for the number of incoming admissible arcs into the vertex $v$, then this become the topological search.
 (Assuming that it has a topological ordering.)
 - When the vertices are label by the distance function from the source node of the search, and the list is a priority queue listing all the vertices using their distance label, then the search algorithm becomes the Dijkstra algorithm.

+**Further Observations and Potential Optimizations**
+- Each time we removed an element $v$ from the list, we have to check all the arcs $(v, u)$ for admissibility.
+If this element has be selected before from the list and not removed, then we would have rechecked all previous check arcs from previous selection of $v$.
+To improve, there are 2 possibilities:
+	- Book keep the arcs that is coming out of the current vertex in the list, and only checks the one that haven't been checked since that last selection.
+(Preferable because it doesn't remove generality of the algorithm. )
+	- Check all the admissible arcs on selected vertex all at once.

+---
+### **Potential Functions and Complexity Analysis**

+A potential function can be used book keeping the progress of the operations.